 Embed effective risk management, considering both opportunities and threats, throughout the organisation |

 The Board has implemented what it considers to be a sensible approach to risk management for a company of OBD’s size.
 The Group’s approach to risk management, including the maintenance of risk registers, is outlined in the Strategic report in the Annual Report.
-The Group follows detailed prescribed risk assessment and management processes for its ISO-certified activities.
-In addition, the Board regularly considers risks relating to other areas of the business and steps taken to mitigate or reduce them.
-The principal elements of the Group’s internal control system include:
+The Board maintains a corporate risk register, considering ‘macro’ risks faced by the business and determining appropriate responses to these risks.
+This is regularly reviewed and updated.
+The Group also follows detailed prescribed risk assessment and management processes for its ISO-and CLIA-certified facilities and activities.
+The Group has implemented a system of internal controls which include:

 |